rhaiscript/rhai-doc/README.md

 ### Configuration parameters

-- `name`: The name of the project.
+- `name`: The name of the project, if any.
 It's the title that shows up on the documentation pages.
-- `color`: RGB values of the theme color for the generated docs.
+- `color`: RGB values of the theme color for the generated docs, if any.
 - `index`: The main [MarkDown] file that will become `index.html`.
 - `root`: The root part of the URLs generated as part of the documentation.
 - `icon`: The location of a custom icon file, if any.
 - `stylesheet`: The location of a custom stylesheet, if any.
 - `extension`: The extension of the source files `rhai-doc` will look for.
+- `google_analytics`: Google Analytics ID, if any.
-- `links`: Any external links to other sites of relevance.
+- `[[links]]`: External links to other sites of relevance.
+  - `name`: Title of external link.
+  - `link`: URL of external link.

 Pages